TomObungu/physics.md/OCR A Level Physics/Specification/Electric Fields/corrected quesitons/Q. Draw the electric field pattern between the two plates.md

 ![[Pasted image 20251208181152.png]]
-Electric field lines always show the direction of positve charge to negative charge.
+Electric field lines always show the direction of positive charge to negative charge.

 Electric fields always point from the **higher potential** (positive charge) to the **lower potential** (negative charge).